Skip to main content

 agentSizeAgent resource sizeNo

-labelsLabels to apply to the cluster, e.g. ["env=prod", "team=platform"]No
+labelsLabels to apply to the agent, e.g. ["env=prod", "team=platform"]No

-annotationsAnnotations to apply to the clusterNo
+annotationsAnnotations to apply to the agentNo

 disableAutoUpdateDisable automatic agent updatesNo